Claudia Mesch: Art history

 Her book Art and Politics: a Small History of Art for Social Change since 1945 (2013) foregrounds global modern and postmodern artists who have been marginalized in art history because of their distinct political positions—in terms of notions of postcolonial, feminist and queer equality, environmentalism and anti-globalization.
-She is also contributing editor of the college textbook Art History: A Thematic Approach, Renaissance to the Present (Cognella Inc., preliminary edition 2024).
+She is also contributing editor of the college textbook Western Art History From the Renaissance to the Present: a Thematic Approach (Cognella Inc., 2026).

 Other essays have considered the figure of Ulrike Meinhof and postwar feminism as analyzed in Yvonne Rainer's film Journeys from Berlin/1971 (1979); and the Surrealists' historical exploration of games as a path to collectivity, and of the occult as an alternative historiography of visual art and culture.

 As an art and film critic, her review of the 1998 Tom Tykwer film Lola Rennt (Run Lola Run) is among her most cited.
 Patricia Kelly, writing for the caa.reviews Centennial project, has distinguished Mesch's multi-book review “Rethinking Conceptual Art” (2002) as one of the most consulted in the history of that publication.
 A recent focus of her critical writing is Indigenous modern art's critical engagement with politics.

 With art historians Amy Winter and Samantha Kavky, Mesch is a founding editor of the open access e-journal Journal of Surrealism and the Americas which began publication in 2007.
 The JSA has published English translations of primary and secondary texts relating to Surrealism in the Americas, and, new research in the field by Marie Mauzé, Graciela Speranza, Katharine Conley, David Craven, Ian Walker, Jonathan Eburne, W. Jackson Rushing III, Charlotte Townsend-Gault, Carlos Segoviano, Michele Greet, and Paulina Caro Troncoso, among others.